world patient safety day

 Which Cultures Normalize Regular Health Check-Ups?

-Around two in three people in South Korea undergo regular medical check-ups, according to a survey of 31 countries, conducted by Statista Consumer Insights between July and September 2025.
-Of those polled, South Koreans were the most likely to regularly visit the doctor and almost twice as likely as UK respondents, who - despite having a free healthcare service - were one of the countries at the bottom of the list.
-Only Finland, Sweden and the Netherlands had a lower turnout, albeit marginally, with 29 to 31 percent of respondents picking the option, respectively.
+Around two in three people in South Korea undergo regular medical check-ups, according to a survey of 30 countries, conducted by Statista Consumer Insights between April 2025 and March 2026.
+Of those polled, South Koreans were the most likely to visit the doctor regularly and were far more likely to go than UK respondents, who - despite having a free healthcare service - were one of the countries at the bottom of the list.
+Only Finland, Sweden and the Netherlands had a lower turnout, albeit marginally, with 31 to 33 percent of respondents picking the option, respectively.

 From this data alone, it is difficult to pinpoint exactly why there are such large differences between some countries and others.
 Most likely, it is a result of a number of factors.
 For example, it could be a case of a lack of public awareness around the importance of such checks.
 According to an NIH report, this was the case in the UK, where there was also a widespread misunderstanding among patients of the purpose of the National Health Service’s Health Check programme.
 Other barriers to attending health checks regularly included time constraints and difficulties with access to general practices.